„ Live in concert

 Mia Zabelka is an internationally acclaimed violinist, composer, and sound artist.
 Classically trained from an early age, she has expanded the traditional boundaries of the violin as a solo and ensemble instrument through her pioneering work in free improvisation, experimental music, and sound art.

-for sound art and interdisciplinary creativity in southern Styria, Austria.
+In addition to her performance and compositional work, Mia Zabelka is an active curator and cultural catalyst.
+In 2009, she founded Klanghaus Untergreith, a center for sound art and interdisciplinary creativity in southern Styria, Austria.
 The center organizes the Klangzeit Festival three times annually, serving as a vital platform for contemporary experimental practices.
 That same year, she became the artistic director of PhonoFemme Vienna, an international festival dedicated to experimental music and sound art by women.

 Her extensive discography, featuring numerous critically acclaimed CD and vinyl releases, has been widely recognized by the international press.
 Recipient of highly regarded prizes (3-time winner of the Prix Ars Electronica, WDR composition Prize, Luigi Russolo Prize) and awards, she was a guest of the DAAD’s (German Academic Exchange Service’s) international artists’ program in Berlin and the Fulbright Commission in New York.
 Her composition ‘For Pauline Oliveros’ commissioned by musikprotokoll / Steirischer Herbst and the Austrian Cultural Forum New York as part of the ‘Homages’ project, was honored with THE AKADEMIA Music Award 2018.
 In 2021, Zabelka was awarded the Austrian Art Prize in Music by the Federal Ministry for Arts, Culture, the Civil Service and Sport.
 That same year, she was named an Honorary ALUMNI Member of the Music and Arts University of the City of Vienna (MUK).